Academic Notice

 Certain departments require students to maintain a minimum GPA for major courses.
 For example, the College of Engineering requires students to maintain a 2.0 technical GPA and declared MCB/IB students must maintain a 2.0 GPA in all major courses.

-What are my college’s policies on Academic Probation and Dismissal?
+What are my college’s policies on Academic Notice and Dismissal?

-To learn more about your college’s policies regarding Academic Probation and Dismissal, visit our Academic Probation webpage.
+To learn more about your college’s policies regarding Academic Notice and Disqualification, visit our Academic Notice webpage.
 You can also schedule an appointment with one of our counselors to discuss your specific situation.

 Rausser College of Natural Resources